DiegoFr75/pyneapple/README.md

 ### Package Description

 This repository is structured as a ROS package.
-The folder organization is as follows: lauch – contains a ROS launch file;
+The folder organization is as follows: launch – contains ROS launch files;
-msg – message files needed to interact with the simulation;
 script – nodes to control the robot during the simulation;
+config - navigation stack for the SLAM process
 The package’s name is “pyneapple” and its dependencies are: rospy roscpp rosi_defy std_msgs message generation